nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a client

-1. Deleting a person while all persons are being shown
+1. Deleting a client while all clients are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list from the demo data.

-    1. Test case: `delete 1`<br>
+    2. Test case: `delete Alex`<br>
-       Expected: First contact is deleted from the list.
+       Expected: Client with the name `Alex Yeo` is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+    3. Test case: `delete 123`<br>
-       Expected: No person is deleted.
+       Expected: No client is deleted as no name is found that contains `123` from the demo data.
 Error details shown in the status message.

-Status bar remains the same.
+    4. Test case: `delete John` when there are `John Doe` and `John Yeo` in the list<br>
+       Expected: Choose an index of which `John` should be deleted.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    6. Other incorrect delete commands to try:`delete`, `delete ABC*!@` (special characters found)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_